joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/29/us/new-butt-book-appeal.html

 **Police File Hate Crime Charges After Chabad Ramming in Brooklyn**\
-`The police arrested the man, Dan Sohail, after a vehicle was rammed into the headquarters of the Hasidic Jewish organization.`\
+`The police arrested the man, Dan Sohail, after a vehicle was rammed into the Brooklyn headquarters of the Hasidic Jewish organization.
+The man’s father said in an interview that his son did not hate Jewish people.`\
 https://nytimes.com/2026/01/29/nyregion/chabad-brooklyn-car-ramming.html

 **Scoop City: Hall of Fame fallout**\